Portland protesters flood police precinct, chant about burning it down

 It was not immediately clear how many arrests, if any, were made.

 The protest at the precinct was one of two demonstrations that took place on Thursday.

+Several dozen people also gathered near the federal courthouse, news outlets reported and the crowd grew as the night progressed, according to The Oregonian.

-A few hundred people also gathered near the federal courthouse, news outlets reported.
-Federal officers fired rounds and deployed tear gas to break up the crowd.
+Over the course of the night, federal officers fired less-lethal rounds, and deployed tear gas to break up the crowd and push people away from the federal buildings.
+Video showed many protesters leaving the area near the federal courthouse late Thursday as smoke filled the air.

-Portland has seen nearly 50 days of protests, prompting a visit from the Department of Homeland Security's Acting Secretary, Chad Wolf, earlier in the day on Thursday.
+Portland has seen 50 days of protests, prompting a visit from the Department of Homeland Security's Acting Secretary, Chad Wolf, earlier in the day on Thursday.

+Wolf's visit angered protesters and local officials, who said they didn’t ask for help from federal law enforcement and have asked them to leave.

 Prior to his visit, Wolf issued a scathing statement in which he called protesters “violent anarchists" and a "violent mob” that have kept the liberal Northwest city under siege.